eckstein/lcd-events/README.md

    - Capacity
    - Event Cost
    - Event Poster
+4. Configure volunteer shifts in the "Volunteer Shifts" meta box (optional):
+   - Add shift titles, descriptions, dates, and times
+   - Set maximum number of volunteers per shift
+   - Assign people from your database to shifts
+   - Add notes for specific assignments
+5. Add additional action buttons in the "Additional Buttons" meta box (optional)
-4. Set a featured image for the event (optional)
+6. Set a featured image for the event (optional)
-5. Publish the event
+7. Publish the event

 ### Templates